mwaeckerlin/reverse-proxy/README.md

-# Docker Image: Virtual Hosts Forward Proxy
+# Docker Image: Virtual Hosts Reverse Proxy

-On your computer start any number of services, then start a `forwardproxy` and link to all your docker services.
+On your computer start any number of services, then start a `reverse-proxy` and link to all your docker services.
 The link alias must be the FQDN, the fully qualified domain name of your service.

 Example: